Author Bio: I am John Lewis, a blogger, survivalist and outdoor enthusiast. You can follow me over at Epic Wilderness by clicking here.

 There are altogether three categories of blade lengths: large blades, medium blades and short blades.
 There are different uses and advantages for each category.

-Concerning medium-sized blades, the blades in this category are measured from 2.75 inches to 4 inches.
+Concerning medium-sized blades, these are between 2.75 and 4 inches.
 At this size, it is large enough to cause deep cuts while being small enough for you to conceal it and carry it around.

 What the handle is made of and the shape of it would affect how comfortable you feel when you hold it.
 The aim is to get a handle that allows you to have a good grip over the blade in most situations, while ensuring that it is strong enough to withstand harsh treatment.